-Move-in day is especially brutal this year with Sept.
-1 falling right on Labor Day.
-So even if you graduated from college years ago, or never went, you may feel like you are part of one big, chaotic college block party this weekend, said Rich Hornblower of Coldwell Banker Residential Brokerage, who lives downtown next to the Emerson and Suffolk campuses.
+Even if you graduated from college years ago, or never went, you may feel like you are part of one big, chaotic college block party this weekend, said Rich Hornblower of Coldwell Banker Residential Brokerage, who lives downtown next to the Emerson and Suffolk campuses.

 “This is going to be a really tough 24 to 48 hours in Boston,’’ Hornblower said.

 That college students effectively call the shots in Boston’s rental market isn’t all that surprising given their numbers.